l-tsipenyuk/DI-Bootcamp/Week4/Day5/hackathon/README.txt

 1. **Data Retrieval:** Download and work with data from Excel database.
 Data Source: https://www.energyinst.org/statistical-review/resources-and-data-downloads

-2. **Data Analysis:** There will be various functionalities to analyze the renewable generation data by country.
+2. **Data Analysis:** There are various functionalities to analyze the electricity generation data by country.
 Users can input specific queries:

    - User inputs a country and receives historical energy production data categorized by source from the oldest available date to the most recent.
-   - Users can save the fetched data for a specific country in a PostgreSQL database.
+   - Users can save the fetched data for a specific country in a PostgreSQL database (options available: create a table, fill in the data and delete the table in the database).